Disney Imports

 Behind the scenes, we:

-Unmatched confirmations show up on your Disney Imports page with a badge in the sidebar when anything is pending.
+Open the Disney Imports page (sidebar under Tools) and you'll land on the Needs attention view by default.
+This view shows both unmatched confirmations and auto-matched ones that haven't been turned into bookings yet, so nothing slips through.
 Open an item, confirm (or fix) the extracted details, pick the trip it belongs to, and click Create Booking.
 Done — the booking is created, linked to the trip, and the import is marked attached.

 You'll find it in the sidebar under Tools.
-The page has three tabs:
+The page has four tabs:

 Each card shows: